14 Slack Hacks Every Slacker Should Know

 12. Integrate Google Drive and Google Calendar

-One of the most useful Slack hacks we’ve found is the seamless integration with Google Drive and Google Calendar.
+One of the most useful Slack hacks we’ve found is the seamless integration with the G suite, including Google Drive and Google Calendar.

 If your team uses Google Drive as much as we do, you need to connect it with your Slack channel.
 You’ll be able to read and index imported files, plus search for them with ease.